psychosophonis/beyondbitcoin/workshopoutline.md

     * Test IOT devices capability to connect / integrate with blockchain
     * Confirm that transaction can securely cause an electronic device / IOT activation
   * Research Required for fully functional prototype
-    * Can Ethereum node sit on Raspberry Pi?
+    * Can Ethereum node sit on Raspberry Pi? (what is a 'full node' and why would it be required?)
     * Raspberry Pi connected to network
     * Raspberry Pi triggeting LED light (shield needed?)
 * Set up Wallet